Capture One VS Lightroom editing

 Left a picture sample from Capture One, and the same (right) in Lightroom.
 I tried to match them as much as possible, but not being scientifically precise.
 Just doing what I normally do, but same white balance setting and black and shadow levels for example.

-This is the second version of the original article.
+This is the third version of the original article.
 I added more thoughts and some samples.
-The added content is in grey boxes, allowing you to compare it with my initial impressions.
-There is a short period between the two versions.
+The added content is in boxes, allowing you to compare it with my initial impressions from 2025.

 Capture One vs Lightroom: